 Weather-wise, Hilo is wet and humid, Waikoloa is hot and dry (and quite windy at times), and Kona is just right.
 We are from Seattle and Kona gets about the same amount of rain annually (40 inches or so), but is a constant comfortable temperature.
 Wind usually isn’t an issue because it’s sheltered by Mauna Loa and a smaller volcano known as Hualalai.

 On trips to Hawaii, we are always trying to find the balance between relaxing and exploring.
 In the past we’ve overdone the exploration and missed out on a relaxing week.
 Sometimes just sitting on a beach and soaking in the sun is the best medicine, but we usually try to do at least one activity every day.
 It might be kayaking, SUPing, hiking, or just snorkeling – we love to explore.
 Typically we avoid guided trips or outfitters but guided tours are sometimes the only and best option.

 Downtown Kona waterfront with seawall and harbor

 Get off to a good start

 First things first, you’ll need snorkel gear for the week.
-Head to Miller’s or Snorkel Bob’s – they both have good equipment.
-We always go to Miller’s (better prices) and get beach chairs too.
-If you have kids you’ll probably want boogie boards as well.
+Head to a local rental shop like Snorkel Bob’s – and be sure to get fitted and verify it’s good equipment.
+Consider getting beach chairs, and if you have kids, you’ll probably want boogie boards as well.

 Hapuna Beach from shaded spot on north end